NadineMohsen/README-Generator/README.md

 A Node.js application that will help you generate a professional README file.

 ## Installation
-To use this application, please install:
+To use this application, please follow these steps:

 ```md
 Open terminal